MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/implementation/contoso/scope.md

 Since Contoso have selected West Europe as their primary Azure region, they will use a single Log Analytics workspace within West Europe for centralized platform management, which will also act as the hub for all security and networking data across their Azure platform.
 With this design and implementation, they will achieve:

-- A single, central, and horizontal view of the platform across security, auditing, and networking, all enforced by Azure Policy and "deployifnotexists".
+- A single, central, and horizontal view of the platform across security, auditing, and networking, all enforced by Azure Policy and "DeployIfNotExists".
   - Consume security data centrally from all subscriptions.
   - Consume networking data centrally from all regions and subscriptions where networks are deployed.
 - Granular data retention per data table in Log Analytics.